Merrick Garland’s goal is to restore the integrity of the Justice Department. His legacy will still be defined by Trump.

 Garland hired a pair of civil rights lawyers, Vanita Gupta and Kristen Clarke, to oversee the Justice Department’s civil section and the civil rights division, respectively.
 He doubled the number of staff attorneys in the voting rights section, which has filed lawsuits against a Georgia law that authorities allege purposely discriminates against Black voters and Texas redistricting maps that prosecutors said discriminate against Latinos.

-Two of the department’s biggest wins came last month, with convictions in the hate crimes case against three White men in Georgia who killed Ahmaud Arbery, a Black man, and the civil rights trial of three former Minneapolis police officers involved in the death of another Black man, George Floyd.
+Two of the department’s biggest wins came last month, with convictions in the hate-crimes case against three White men in Georgia who killed Ahmaud Arbery, a Black man, and the civil rights trial of three former Minneapolis police officers involved in the death of another Black man, George Floyd.

 Both were rare federal prosecutions.
 And both outcomes represented the kind of high-level legal accountability that activists called for during the social justice protests in 2020 that were sparked by the deaths of the two men, as well as the police killing of Breonna Taylor, a Black woman, in Louisville.
 Experts said successfully charging the former Minneapolis officers with violating Floyd’s rights by failing to intervene and render aid could have a wider impact on efforts to rein in unconstitutional policing.